 Starting this fall, the Law School’s alumni entrepreneurs will have their own opportunity to tap into the resources of the NYU Law Venture Fund.
 A new fund to invest in seed-stage startups will begin accepting applications on September 1.
-Students or alumni who have graduated within the past 10 years and who are raising seed-stage capital will be eligible to apply for funding.
+Students or alumni who are raising seed-stage capital will be eligible to apply for funding.

 Law School Trustee Robert Gold ’84, president and chief executive officer of Ridgewood Capital and a longtime energy and technology investor, is a member of the Venture Fund advisory jury, and will be advising Fein this summer.
 Co-founder of an entrepreneurship program at Colgate University, Gold emphasizes the synergies that the Venture Fund will create among alumni and students alike.
 “There are so many opportunities for our students and our graduates to work in the venture capital, entrepreneurship, and tech spaces now in New York,” he says.
 “Any involvement that they have like this will be very helpful for them as they think about careers.”

 Posted June 5, 2019; updated August 27, 2019